-To make TPM behavior more deterministic for PC Client platforms, this specification constrains the behavior for TPM2_SelfTest.
+To make TPM behavior more deterministic for PC Client platforms, this specification constrains the behavior for TPM2_SelfTest as compared to the TPM Library Specification [7].
 With the fullTest flag set to yes, the TPM will perform testing so that it mirrors the behavior of the TPM 1.2 TPM_SelfTestFull command.
 With the fullTest flag set to no, the TPM will test as specified in the following normative text so that its behavior is analogous to the TPM 1.2 TPM_ContinueSelfTest command.